 Table 1 - Actions for EV Adoption Action Timeframe Responsibility Procure Charging Infrastructure: Staff to procure charging infrastructure at municipal facilities to support electrification of the municipal fleet.
 2021 and beyond Fleet Operations / Energy Office Replace Light Fleet with EVs : Prioritize the procurement of electric vehicles and equipment given economic feasibility, vehicle availability and suitability to perform the required function and alignment with asset management policy.
 The 2021 Fleet Capital budget proposes the replacement of 2 internal combustion engine light fleet vehicles with 2 electric vehicles.
-Fleet Operations Take advantage of Incentives: The Government of Canada has been providing an incentive for purchase of zero-emission vehicles.
+2021 and beyond Fleet Operations Take advantage of Incentives: The Government of Canada has been providing an incentive for purchase of zero-emission vehicles.
 Staff will continue to monitor and take advantage of any incentives that arise.
-Fleet Operations Staff Training : Provide training opportunities for fleet technicians and EV end users.
+2021 and beyond Fleet Operations Staff Training : Provide training opportunities for fleet technicians and EV end users.
 2021 and beyond Fleet Operations Transit Buses: Staff will be bringing a business case for Council's consideration in the 2021 budget to develop a plan for electrification of the bus fleet.
-Transit Medium and Heavy Duty Vehicles: Continue to monitor the marketplace for opportunities to replace fossil-fueled medium and heavy duty with EV alternatives and determine any upgrades required for such adoption.
-Fleet Operations
+2021 and beyond Transit Medium and Heavy Duty Vehicles: Continue to monitor the marketplace for opportunities to replace fossil-fueled medium and heavy duty with EV alternatives and determine any upgrades required for such adoption.
+2021 and beyond Fleet Operations